CPR Nashville Logo

 Get the Best CPR Class in Nashville Today!

-Statistics show that there are about twenty six million people in America who have Diabetes.
-This is roughly 8.3% of the population, an alarmingly high number which points to the need for people to become more educated about the disease, about the different types, the wide prevalence, the symptoms to look for and the ways in which it can be treated.
-By gathering this information, the concerned reader can learn to be aware of the disease, learn how to spot it, and find out about the necessary steps to take in order to get the disease under control and possibly increase his or her longevity.
+Statistics show that there are about twenty-six million people in America who have Diabetes.
+This is roughly 8.3% of the population, an alarmingly high number that points to the need for people to become more educated about the disease, the different types, the wide prevalence, the symptoms to look for, and how it can be treated.
+By gathering this information, the concerned reader can learn to be aware of the disease, learn how to spot it and find out about the necessary steps to take to get the disease under control and possibly increase his or her longevity.

-Diabetes type two is another type of diabetes.
+Diabetes type 2 is another type of diabetes.
 About eighty percent of people with diabetes are overweight.
 Millions of Americans are diagnosed with this type of diabetes.
 This is a type of diabetes where the pancreas produces very little insulin which is not sufficient for the body.
-Diabetes type two is mainly as a result of the target cells rejecting the insulin produced in the body.
+Diabetes type two is mainly a result of the target cells rejecting the insulin produced in the body.
 The prevalence of this type of diabetes varies among ethnic groups; it is relatively high, for example, in Native Americans, Hispanics, and Asians.
-Other important risk factors are age, obesity and lifestyle.
-In addition to oral medication or injectable insulin, physicians also recommend a healthy diet, weight loss and exercise in the management of type two diabetes.
-If for any reasons the above mentioned reasons fail, insulin therapy can be utilized.
+Other important risk factors are age, obesity, and lifestyle.
+In addition to oral medication or injectable insulin, physicians also recommend a healthy diet, weight loss, and exercise in the management of type 2 diabetes.
+If for any reason the above-mentioned reasons fail, insulin therapy can be utilized.

-Other types of diabetes are surgically induced diabetes, which occurs if surgery is performed on the pancreas.
-This may be either temporary of permanent, and may be determined my blood sugar monitoring.
-Chemically induced diabetes, which may be a result of medications such as steroids.
+Another type of diabetes is surgically induced diabetes, which occurs if surgery is performed on the pancreas.
+This may be either temporary or permanent and may be determined by blood sugar monitoring.
+Chemically induced diabetes may be a result of medications such as steroids.

-While there is no cure once a person is diagnosed with diabetes, there are certain things a person can do to prevent it; making lifestyle changes, eating healthy foods, maintaining a healthy weight, exercising, and blood glucose lever screenings for anyone above forty five years of age.
+While there is no cure once a person is diagnosed with diabetes, there are certain things a person can do to prevent it; making lifestyle changes, eating healthy foods, maintaining a healthy weight, exercising, and blood glucose level screenings for anyone above forty-five years of age.

 Call Us Now